DTC retail is booming thanks to the subscription commerce model. Learn the benefits of these models and which model is best for your business.

 The attractiveness of the subscription business model also lays in its multidimensional flexibility.
 When selling a regular product, the only dimension in a merchant’s arsenal is the price.
 There are of course multiple ways to offer a discount, but in the end, it all comes down to how much a product costs when it is added to the shopping basket.

-With so many ways to modify its subscriptions, I am sure that with time United Airlines will find a combination that appeals to the whole of its customer base.
+With so many ways to modify its subscriptions, I’m sure that with time United Airlines will find a combination that appeals to the whole of its customer base.

-Businesses wanting to adopt the subscription model are looking for flexible commerce tools to define attractive plans and manage subscriptions, to implement a billing system with recurring and per usage charges, and experiment with different offerings until they find one that clicks with their customer base.
+Businesses should look to subscription models innovation and adoption for flexible commerce tools to define attractive plans and manage subscriptions, to implement a billing system with recurring and per usage charges, and experiment with different offerings until they find one that clicks with their customer base.